Why the Transparency program and do you need it?

 To sign up for Transparency by Amazon, you first have to register with them as a manufacturer.
 To enroll in the program you must:

-- Be able to verify yourself as the brand owner for your products
+- Be able to verify yourself as the brand owner of your products

 - Have a Global Trade Item Number (GTIN) such as a UPC or EAN barcode number on your products